CeciliaMitma/yomitmasoy-231d7/content/pages/blog/i-failed.md

 image: /images/enthusiastic-lettuce.jpg
 subtitle: by Cecilia Mitma
 thumb_image: /images/curious-cabbage.jpg
-excerpt: There are two way we have to figure out which one is better.
+excerpt: There are two way.
+We have to figure out which one is better.
 ---
 When we want to achieve something, especially when it is really important, in most of the cases we have to take risks in order to get it.